 - 1 tsp chili oil

-- ½ sheet nori - cut into halves or quarters
+- ½ sheet sushi nori seaweed(s) cut into halves or quarters

 - 2 portions ramen noodles